hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Unresolved questions

 ### Linked Transactions
 Linked transactions as a means to prove self-certification is under investigation.
-This would entail providing the last transaction that modified the retrieved nym.
+This would entail providing the last transaction that modified the retrieved NYM.